Marcel Mettelsiefen

-Marcel Mettelsiefen (born 1978) is a German documentary filmmaker, cinematographer and producer.
-His documentaries have earned him critical appraisal and recognition.
-Among others, he has won six BAFTA awards and four Emmy awards, and was nominated for an Oscar in 2017 for Watani: My Homeland in the category of Best Documentary Short.
+Marcel Mettelsiefen (born 1978) is a German documentary filmmaker.
+He has won six BAFTA awards and four Emmy awards, and was nominated for an Oscar in 2017 for Watani: My Homeland in the category of Best Documentary Short.
 In 2023, he won two BAFTA's for Children of the Taliban.
 In the same year, In Her Hands, was nominated for three Emmy awards, and won the award for Outstanding Politics & Government Documentary.

-Mettelsiefen has a background in photo journalism and has reported from across the Middle East and Afghanistan, and South America.
-He is the co-founder of the magazine Zenith, one of the leading publications about the Middle East and the Arab world in Germany, and is a founding member of the German non-for-profit organization Candid Foundation.
+Mettelsiefen has a background in photo journalism and has reported from the Middle East and Afghanistan, and South America.

 Mettelsiefen studied political science and medicine at the Humboldt University in Berlin.
-Since transitioning into filmmaking he has evolved from a war zone photojournalist to an award-winning documentary filmmaker.

 Career

 Mettelsiefen was born in Munich to a German father and an Ecuadorian mother and began taking photographs after graduating from high school.
 He came to photojournalism through his work for the magazine Zenith – Zeitschrift für den Orient, founded in 1998.

 In early 2000, he traveled to Israel and the Palestinian Territories, photographing for the Associated Press news agency.
 After his return, he began working for the news German Press news agency, for which he reported from crisis areas such as Afghanistan (2001), Iraq (2003) and Haiti (2004).

 In addition to his work as a photographer, Mettelsiefen studied politics and medicine at the FU Berlin.
 In 2008, he went to Afghanistan for 14 months, where he started a cooperation with Spiegel correspondent Christoph Reuter from Kabul.

 At the beginning of the Arab Spring, Mettelsiefen traveled to the besieged areas in Egypt and Libya for the news magazine Der Spiegel.
 From 2011 to 2014, he travelled undercover to Syria more than 28 times and produced numerous reports and short documentaries for which he received numerous international awards, including the Emmy Award, Bafta, Grierson and the Dupont Award.

-One of Mettelsiefen's best-known films is the short documentary Watani: My Homeland, which tells the story of children in war-torn Syria.
+One of Mettelsiefen's films is the short documentary Watani: My Homeland, which tells the story of children in war-torn Syria.
 Over a period of three years, Marcel documented the life of a Syrian mother and her four young children in the besieged city of Aleppo.
-The film was nominated for an Academy Award in 2017 and won a Peabody Award, a Grierson Award, and an Emmy Award, among others.
+The film was nominated for an Academy Award in 2017 and won a Peabody Award, a Grierson Award, and an Emmy Award.